 Like Kapteyn’s Star, Groombridge 1830 is a halo star, one that appears to be moving in the direction opposite to the galaxy’s rotation because it does not follow the rotation of the Milky Way.
 Halo stars are typically metal-poor, because they were created in an earlier age of the galaxy.
 Most halo stars are located either far above or below the galactic plane and are believed to be at least 10 billion years old.
 They have highly eccentric orbits and a high space velocity.

 Lalande 21185 is a red dwarf (spectral type: M2V) only 8.31 light years distant from the Sun.
-It has an apparent magnitude of 7.520 and cannot be seen by the naked eye.
+It has an apparent magnitude of 7.520 and cannot be seen by the unaided eye.
 It is the fourth closest star system to our solar system, after Alpha Centauri, Barnard’s Star and Wolf 359.
 In about 19,900 years, it will come within 4.65 light years from the Sun.

 Lalande 21185 is classified as a BY Draconis type variable and is a known X-ray source.